Deathbed confession: Killer admitted to 11 murders, sources say

 GRAND RAPIDS, Mich.
 (WOOD) — On his deathbed, a convicted killer admitted to the murder of a Grand Rapids woman in 1996, the murder of a woman whose body was found in Maryland and nine other murders for which he never faced charges, sources say.

-Garry Artman reached out to detectives days before he died of lung cancer, sources told Target 8.
+Garry Artman reached out to detectives days before he died of lung cancer, sources told NewsNation affiliate WOOD.
 In a prison hospital in Jackson, struggling to breathe, he admitted to the 11 murders, 10 of which happened in Grand Rapids.

 That included the murders of Sharon Hammack in 1996 — the only killing of which Artman was ever actually convicted — and 24-year-old Dusty Shuck.